ygini/armail/README.md

 #### conf.d/example.com.conf

-In the conf.d folder, only *.conf file are readed.
+In the conf.d folder, only *.conf file are read.
 Each of this file must contain a domain configuration.

 The system will loop on the file list a re run the process accros each one to configure the user on each domain specified here.